kubevela/kubevela/docs/en/quick-start.md

+---
-# Quick Start
+title:  Quick Start
+---

 Welcome to KubeVela!
 In this guide, we'll walk you through how to install KubeVela, and deploy your first simple application.

 ## Step 1: Install

-Make sure you have finished and verified the installation following [this guide](./install.md).
+Make sure you have finished and verified the installation following [this guide](./install).

 ## Step 2: Deploy Your First Application